Westfield London

 on a brownfield site formerly the home of the 1908 Franco-British Exhibition.
 The site is bounded by the West Cross Route (A3220), the Westway (A40) and Wood Lane (A219).
-It opened on 30 October 2008 and became the largest covered shopping development in the capital; originally a retail floor area of 150,000 sqm, further investment and expansion led to it becoming the largest shopping centre in Europe by March 2018, an area of 2,600,000 sqft.
+It opened on 30 October 2008 and became the largest covered shopping development in the capital; originally a retail floor area of 150,000 sqm, further investment and expansion led to it becoming the largest shopping centre in the UK and Europe by March 2018, an area of 2,600,000 sqft.

-The mall is anchored by department stores John Lewis, Marks & Spencer, and House of Fraser, as well as multi brand retailer Next and large fast fashion brand Primark.
-Former anchor Debenhams closed down in April 2020.
+The mall is anchored by department stores John Lewis and Marks & Spencer, as well as multi brand retailer Next and large fast fashion brand Primark.
+Former anchor retailers include House of Fraser and Debenhams.

 History

 The development is on a large brownfield site, part of which was once the location of the 1908 Franco-British Exhibition.
 The initial site clearance demolished the set of halls still remaining from the exhibition (their cheap-to-build, white-painted blank facades are said to be the origin of the name White City).
 There were also considerable precautions needed during demolition due to the expectation of finding unexploded bombs from raids on a local munitions factory during the World War II blitz.

 Elsewhere on the site was a London Underground railway depot, which had to be kept fully operational while a new depot was built underground to allow the new shopping centre to be built above both the new depot, and on the old depot site.
 The old depot was then demolished.

 The initial plan for a shopping centre at this location was developed by a consortium, the largest company involved being the UK division of Australian property company Multiplex.
 However, due to heavy financial losses in other ventures, including the construction of the new Wembley Stadium, Multiplex was forced to sell its stake to the Westfield Group.

 The development was built by Westfield Construction, the developer's own construction arm and was delivered on schedule.
 Robert Bird Group were the structural engineers for the job.
 The roof was designed by Knippers Helbig Advanced Engineering (Stuttgart, Germany).
 The project took five years to build, employing 8,000 people.
+During the site development period, up to 3000 local people received pre-employment training through a partnership scheme aiming to ensure that a significant proportion of the centre's jobs were taken up by local residents.
+40% of the centre's management staff had been locally recruited at the time when the centre opened.

 On the 7 July 2015, Mohammed Rehman and Sana Ahmed Khan planned to explode a bomb which consisted of 10 kg of urea nitrate inside the shopping centre.
 The attack was set to occur on the 10 year anniversary of the 7 July 2005 London bombings, but was thwarted by police.